 EVCOM SCREEN AWARDS 2017 – FRIDAY, 23RD JUNE AT BAFTA 195 PICCADILLY

 The EVCOM Screen Awards at BAFTA 195 Piccadilly are the premium awards in corporate film and visual communication.
-The EVCOM Screen Awards 2017 are now open for entry until 21st April and the winners’ ceremony will take place on 23rd June, reflecting the pinnacle of the art of corporate film-making.
+The EVCOM Screen Awards 2017 are now open for entry until 6pm on 2nd May and the winners’ ceremony will take place on 23rd June, reflecting the pinnacle of the art of corporate film-making.

 Information on all categories, criteria and how to enter can be found below.